As her son’s killers are jailed for murder, mother describes how he died in her arms

-Mother relives horror of teenage son stabbed to death with machete while she thought he was in bed
+She thought her son was at home playing PlayStation.
+But what happened next was every parent’s worst nightmare

-Riley Tolliver, 18, Kodishair Westcott, 17, and two other teenagers have been sentenced for the murder of Mason Rist and Max Dixon
+Riley Tolliver, 18, Kodishai Wescott, 17, and two other teenagers have been sentenced for the murders of Mason Rist and Max Dixon

 The grieving mother of a teenage boy has described the harrowing moment her son died in her arms after a brutal knife attack near their home in Bristol.

-Riley Tolliver, 18, Kodishair Westcott, 17, and two teenagers have been sentenced for the murder of Max Dixon and his best friend Mason Rist, who were stabbed and left to die in the street in the Knowle West area of the city.
-Tolliver and Westcott received life sentences, while the two teenagers were detained for life.
+Riley Tolliver, 18, Kodishai Wescott, 17, and two other teenagers have been sentenced for the murder of Max Dixon and his best friend Mason Rist, who were stabbed and left to die in the street in the Knowle West area of the city.
+Tolliver and Wescott received life sentences, while the two teenagers were detained for life.

-The friends, who had been close since nursery, had been hunted down by Antony Snook and the four teenagers after a brick was thrown at a house in a rival area of Bristol.
+The friends, who had been close since nursery, had been hunted down by Antony Snook, 45, and the four teenagers after a brick was thrown at a house in a rival area of Bristol.

-Recalling the moments her world was turned upside down, Leanne said: “I was up in bed, Max was at home in his bedroom on the PlayStation and we just didn’t think anything of it - next minute a car pulled up outside house and was shouting up at windows saying Max had been stabbed.
+Recalling the moments her world was turned upside down, Leanne said: “I was up in bed.
+Max was at home in his bedroom on the PlayStation and we just didn’t think anything of it.
+Next minute, a car pulled up outside the house and [there] was shouting up at windows, saying Max had been stabbed.

-But, quickly being driven to the scene, the brutal nature of the situation became clear to Leanne.
+But, on being driven to the scene, the brutal nature of the situation quickly became clear to Leanne.

 “[It hit me] when I was allowed to sit with him on the floor because he was so pale.